Arpitpandey992/Asciify-Videos/README.md

 There were some gruelling moments as well, mostly relating to the processing speeds of python.
 Python is simple to understand and use, but that mostly comes at a cost of performance.
 Many times, i had to wait hours to process a video merely two minutes long.

 Coming to the image processing part, i got to learn a lot about various image spaces like RGB, BGR, HSV and Lab.
 I looked up information about HSV and Lab image spaces to see how the brightness and sharpness of the output image could be improved.

+Lastly, i got to learn a lot about video processing and directory management using python.
+I had a good experience applying various filters to preprocess frames in a video.